Manesco1/MeasuringEchoChambers/README.md

 I have done my best to comment most of the code, though I might have missed something.
 Please get in touch at ffmc2016[at]gmail[dot]com if there are any perplexities about the code.

+### Figure 2

+The creation of mock graph in Figure 2 is shown in Mockgraph.R